Don't you just love all the deep rich flavors of Louisiana-style cooking?

 - green onions

 Dice onion, celery, green pepper and carrot.
-Add 2 Tbsp of salted butter to an oven safe skillet, I really love my All-Clad skillet (affiliate link).
+Add 2 tablespoon of salted butter to an oven safe skillet, I really love my All-Clad skillet (affiliate link).
 Turn on medium heat.
-Melt butter and add in veggies (except the green onions) & 1 Tbsp of Cajun rub.
+Melt butter and add in veggies (except the green onions) & 1 tablespoon of Cajun rub.
 Saute over medium heat for about 5-7 minutes or until veggies are softened, stirring frequently to prevent the veggies from burning.
 Adjust heat as needed.

 Mince your garlic (here is a video on how to mince garlic) or use a garlic press (affiliate link).
-Add in 4 Tbsp salted butter and 3 Tbsp of Coconut Flour, stir to combine over medium heat.
+Add in 4 tablespoon salted butter and 3 tablespoon of Coconut Flour, stir to combine over medium heat.
 If you want to use regular flour, increase amount to 4 Tbsp.
 When the flour is incorporated into melted butter, add your minced garlic.
 Continue to cook for about 2 minutes, stirring frequently.
 Add in Chicken Stock and stir.

-Preheat oven to 400° F. Dice up chicken into large chunk size pieces and cover with ½ Tbsp of Cajun rub.
+Preheat oven to 400° F. Dice up chicken into large chunk size pieces and cover with ½ tablespoon of Cajun rub.
 Add to skillet with veggie mixture and chicken stock.
 Simmer over medium heat until the chicken is cooked through, about 7-10 minutes.

 Slice Andouille Sausage on the diagonal into about ½ inch slices.
 Make cauliflower rice using a food processor or grater.
 Cut florets off of the cauliflower and process until they are rice size.
 When using a food processor to make cauliflower rice, use the pulse feature until you reach the desired size of "rice," otherwise you may over process the cauliflower.
 I like to use a manual food processor like this one, it allows me to control the size of the "rice" perfectly.
 A manual food processor is also great to take on the go and it's super easy to clean.
 Add Andouille and cauliflower rice to skillet; stir to combine.